jpedro/jpedro.github.io/stuff.md

 enough you will start looking for other things to do or improve what you do do.
 If we didn't get bored we would just happily continue do whatever we did.
 We would still leave in caves.
 Happily.
 But no.
-Some crazy dude decided to build a roof.
+Some crazy dude decided he could build a roof.
 The gall!

 Our brains crave incoming information to the point of [even turning paranoid](https://www.bbc.com/future/article/20170526-inside-the-quietest-place-on-earth),